-- Oppikoppi Festival near Northam in North West offer live performances by rock, alternative and blues bands, both local and from abroad.
+- Oppikoppi Music Festival near Northam in North West offers live performances by rock, alternative and blues bands, both local and from abroad.

 - The Splashy Fen Music Festival near Underberg in KwaZulu-Natal offers a variety of mainstream and alternative rock and pop music.

-- Standard Bank Joy of Jazz is Johannesburg’s biggest annual jazz festival, with more than 200 local and international artists performing at different venues across the city.
+- Standard Bank Joy of Jazz is Johannesburg’s biggest annual jazz festival, with local and international artists performing at different venues across the city.

-- Up the Creek iis a popular music festival on the banks of the Breede River near Swellendam in the Western Cape.
+- Up the Creek is a popular music festival held in February on the banks of the Breede River near Swellendam in the Western Cape.

 Cultural festivals, African-cuisine projects, cultural villages, heritage routes and storytelling are areas that benefit from South Africa’s booming tourism industry.
 Many cultural villages have been established throughout South Africa to reflect the different cultures and traditions of the country’s people.